-Spring lawn care is the most important time of the year for lawns in the greater Atlanta area.
+Spring lawn treatment is the most important time of the year for lawns in the greater Atlanta area.
 Spring is the beginning of peak growing season for warm-season turfgrasses found in the south.
 When getting ready for Spring and Summer, you want to be prepared.
 Following a few simple tips and tricks will ensure you have a successful growing season.

 As spring rolls around and lawns begin to come out of dormancy, it’s time to complete spring aeration.
 Lawn Aeration is a perforating of the soil, by poking holes throughout the turf.
 These holes or “plugs,” allow nutrients, water, and oxygen to make their way into the root systems.
 Aeration should be done every spring to alleviate compaction and other wear and tear that builds upon the lawn over time.
 Before aeration, you should thoroughly water the lawn so the soil is moist and you will see the best results from the cores that are removed.